Skip to main content

 Care is needed with vitamin D supplements in certain situations:

-• If you are taking certain other medicines: digoxin (for an irregular heartbeat - atrial fibrillation) or thiazide diuretics such as bendroflumethiazide (commonly used to treat high blood pressure).
-In this situation, avoid high doses of vitamin D, and digoxin will need monitoring more closely.
+• It can interact with certain medicines: digoxin (for an irregular heartbeat - atrial fibrillation) or thiazide diuretics such as bendroflumethiazide (commonly used to treat high blood pressure).
+In this situation, high doses of vitamin D may need to be avoided, and digoxin will need monitoring more closely.

-• If you have other medical conditions: kidney stones, some types of kidney disease, liver disease or hormonal disease.
+• It can cause problems with some medical conditions: kidney stones, some types of kidney disease, liver disease or hormonal disease.
 Specialist advice may be needed.

 • Vitamin D should not be taken by people who have high calcium levels or certain types of cancer.

-• You may need more than the usual dose if taking certain medicines which interfere with vitamin D. These include: carbamazepine, phenytoin, primidone, barbiturates and some medicines for the treatment of HIV infection.
+• A higher-than-usual dose might be needed if taking certain medicines which interfere with vitamin D. These include: carbamazepine, phenytoin, primidone, barbiturates and some medicines for the treatment of HIV infection.

 Multivitamins are not suitable for long-term high-dose treatment because the vitamin A they also contain can be harmful in large amounts.